stivale/stivale/STIVALE2.md

     uint32_t flags;             // Bit 0: cols and rows provided.
                                 // Bit 1: max_length provided.
 If this bit is 0,
                                 //        assume a max_length of 1024.
+                                // Bit 2: if callback was requested and the
+                                //        bootloader supports it, this bit is set.
+                                // Bit 3: context control available.
                                 // All other bits undefined and set to 0. uint16_t cols;              // Columns of characters of the terminal.
                                 // Valid only if bit 0 of flags is set.